 According to the scholar Elise Goodman, even though we know nothing of Vermeer's literary and musical predilections, the young girl that appears in the present painting is a member of the haute bourgeoisie who read, wrote, and spoke in several languages.
 She probably collected European poetry and had a taste for the lyrics of Dutch, French and even English songbooks which circulated in great numbers in 17th-century Netherlands.
 Her hairstyle, dress and guitar reflect the latest styles of the day.

-The young girl's open expression is quite unusual for Vermeer's sitters who usually convey their emotion in a veiled manner.
+The young girl's open expression is unusual for Vermeer's sitters who usually convey their emotion in a veiled manner.
 Perhaps her flirtatious expression suggests the presence of a male listener nearby.
-From a technical point of view, her physiognomy is rendered with such economy that it is almost impossible draw any conclusions as to an eventual resemblance to other figures in Vermeer's paintings.
+From a technical point of view, her physiognomy is rendered with such economy that it is almost impossible to draw any conclusions as to an eventual resemblance to other figures in Vermeer's paintings.

 In the present work, the artist contrived a remarkably economic technique for rendering the pearl necklace that he later replicated in the Allegory of Faith.
-After having laid in the dark greenish shadows of the girl's neck, he superimposed a continuous, light gray band of paint to serve as the basis of the strand of pearls.
-At this stage no attempt was made to define the shape of the individual pearls whose contours, instead, were left deliberately hazy in order to convey their natural translucence.
+After having laid in the dark greenish shadows of the girl's neck, he superimposed a continuous, light greenish-gray band of paint to serve as the basis of the strand of pearls.
+At this stage, no attempt was made to define the shape of the individual pearls whose contours, instead, were left deliberately hazy to convey their natural translucence.
 Once the underlying layer of gray paint was thoroughly dry, he deftly applied a sequence of thick white spherical highlights which indicate the position, spherical nature and reflective quality peculiar to pearls.

 This detail illustrates the evident tendency towards stylization in Vermeer's late works.
 Instead of continuously modeled form, objects are abstracted into a series of flat patches of differently toned paint, which, nonetheless, magically convey the play of light on the delicately formed fingers of the young girl.